hemanth-gopal/anagha-portfolio/docs/CLEANUP_SUMMARY.md

 ---

-## 🎯 Final Recommendation
+## 🎯 Final Status

-**Keep EMAILJS_SETUP.md and DEPLOYMENT_GUIDE.md** - They're useful references and don't hurt anything.

-**Consider removing IMPROVEMENTS_SUGGESTIONS.md** - It's more of an internal planning document.
-You can always reference it locally if needed.
+**✅ All documentation files organized** - All files have been moved to `docs/` folder for better organization.

+**✅ IMPROVEMENTS_SUGGESTIONS.md** - Kept in `docs/` folder.
+It's out of the way but available if needed.
+Can be removed later if desired.

+**✅ Project structure is clean and professional** - Root directory only contains essential files.

 ---